 Everyday, our programmes give us the chance to share stories and raise awareness of social topics and champion causes to millions of people.

-To find out more about our most recent on-air campaigns and appeals, visit the News Section or see our ITV Corporate Responsibility Summary Report 2015.
+To find out more about our most recent on-air campaigns and appeals, visit the News Section or see our ITV Corporate Responsibility Summary Report 2016.

 Volunteering can be a hugely enjoyable and rewarding experience but we know it can sometimes be a challenge to find the time and the right opportunity.
 We want to empower and support our colleagues to find ways to offer their time and skills to make a difference.

-Along with our our dedicated charitable campaigns and appeals, we’re committed to using our most-loved, most-watched programmes, that are at the heart of popular culture, to raise awareness of social topics and to inspire positive behavioural change.
+Along with our dedicated charitable campaigns and appeals, we’re committed to using our most-loved, most-watched programmes, that are at the heart of popular culture, to raise awareness of social topics and to inspire positive behavioural change.

 We’re proud to be a Public Service Broadcaster and take our responsibility of empowering and investing in communities, seriously.

-Beyond the economic benefits of job creation and our investment of around £1 billion a year on programming – the vast majority of which is original UK content provided free to UK viewers, at no cost to the taxpayer, we have the opportunity to benefit and contribute to communities nationally and regionally.
+Beyond the economic benefits of job creation and our investment of around £1 billion a year on programming – the vast majority of which is original UK content provided free to UK viewers at no cost to the taxpayer, we have the opportunity to benefit and contribute to communities nationally and regionally.

 Whilst London remains the location for many of our productions, we’re committed to continuing to invest in the creative economy elsewhere in the UK.
-As part of our Ofcom broadcasting licence, we have a quota of 35% of regional (outside of London) programme making and we’re proud that we exceeded this in 2015 by making 46.4% and 51.2% by volume and value respectively outside of London.
-Two of the nation’s most-loved soaps, Coronation Street and Emmerdale, are based in Manchester and Leeds respectively and wherever possible we try to source goods and services, such as catering and production supplies locally.
+As part of our Ofcom broadcasting licence, we have a quota of 35% of regional (outside of London) programme making and we’re proud that we exceeded this in 2016 by making 46.6% and 41.1% by volume and value respectively outside of London.
+Two of the nation’s most-loved soaps, Coronation Street and Emmerdale, are based in Manchester and Leeds respectively and wherever possible we try to source goods and services, such as catering and production supplies, locally.
 This not only minimises the environmental impact of transportation but helps to ensure that we’re supporting local businesses.

 Fixers, an initiative run by the independent charity The Public Service Broadcasting Trust, backed by us and part funded by The Big Lottery Fund is a movement of young people who are tackling issues that they feel strongly about so that they can make a difference to their communities.
-It’s a unique approach, led by young people which allows them to create their own solutions to issues that affect them directly.
+It’s a unique approach, led by young people, which allows them to create their own solutions to issues that affect them directly.
 Using the skills of a team of creative experts, the Fixers develop ways to get their message heard by the right people, whether that’s through film, print media, on-line campaigns or events.
 Our role is to help raise awareness by sharing their films and stories with our News audiences.
 Our regional News teams have played a significant role from the start, initially by promoting the scheme and now showcasing the latest Fixer projects across our regional News programming each month.